bjornhaavard/bjornhaavard/README.md

 ## Hello, my name is Bjørn Håvard Steinnes and I am a student in front end development at NOROFF👋

-### I am a 42 year old who has worked my whole life in the logistics area, specifically warehouses and forklift driving.
+I am a 42 year old who has worked my whole life in the logistics area, specifically warehouses and forklift driving.
 I want to expand my knowledge and change my course of work to computers.
 I have always been a computer guy, mostly used for gaming, but I also have a curiosity for how things work, and coding and programming has always been something I have been interested in, but never actually done.
-With this education under Noroff I hope to be able to change my path and find a different line og carrier and passion.
+With this education under Noroff I hope to be able to change my path and find a different line of career and passion.

 ### I'm currently working on my Portfolio Page.